 Amen.

 I greet and bless everyone in the name of Jesus Christ our Lord.
-The blessed word that God has given for you today, is from the book of John 8:3-11,
+The blessed word that God has given you for today is from the book of Matthews 25:21.
+His Lord said to him, “Well done good and faithful servant, you were faithful over a few things I will make you a ruler over many things.
+Enter into the joy of your Lord.”

 In Jesus name we pray.